m4dr1nch/m4dr1nch.github.io/content/blog/walker/index.md

 draft = false
 tags = ['thm', 'writeup', 'special'] summary = '[Walker](https://tryhackme.com/jr/walker) is a medium-hard CTF machine that has a now well-known initial access and a unique Privesc!
 It also incorporates some mobile testing like APK analysis and request capturing via BurpSuite.
 This is the second CTF-style machine that I have created and I hope that you have fun just as much as I did when I was making it!
-Good luck!' description = '"Walker" is my second CTF-style machine.
+Good luck!' description = '"Walker" is my second CTF machine.
 Never released but available unofficially on the THM platform.' thumbnail = 'img/wl-icon.gif'
 +++